 Pursue Excellence in Educational Leadership with APU’s Doctor of Education

-Azusa Pacific University’s Doctor of Education in Educational Leadership brings together a network of practitioner-scholars to equip a broad range of educators who wish to expand and deepen their knowledge and enhance their capacity to lead, inspire, and educate.
+Azusa Pacific University’s Doctor of Education in Educational Leadership brings together a network of practitioner-scholars to equip a broad range of educational practitioners who wish to expand and deepen their knowledge and enhance their capacity to lead, inspire, and educate within K-12 educational settings.
 Experienced faculty provide personalized guidance throughout the program, with face-to-face class meetings that are enhanced and supplemented by online instruction.
-Cultivate visionary leadership and learn to integrate a Christ-centered perspective into professional practice, preparing you to make a transformative impact on schools and districts, and the lives of students in them.
+Through the program you will cultivate visionary leadership and learn to integrate a Christ-centered perspective into professional practice, preparing you to make a transformative impact on schools and districts, and to best serve the families and students under your care.
+The program also provides a pathway to those who wish to become college or university faculty members who teach on K-12 educational issues.

 Ed.D.
 Program Highlights